 Reflecting the dominate theme of workplace equality, the authors go beyond this general consensus to affirm that the fundamental purpose of laws prohibiting employment discrimination is to implement the national civil rights policy.
 Organized around an examination of the reach and limits of laws, the book scrutinizes the federal statutory protection against employment discrimination.
 Constitutional provisions and state laws are included where appropriate.
 In addition, this new edition extensively uses scholarship drawn from the work of critical race theorists and feminist legal scholars.
 It also has materials on the law and economics approach to employment discrimination.

-6. Labor Relations Law (7th Edition) [FACSIMILE] by Fred Witney, Benjamin J. Taylor, Paperback: 518 pages, Publisher: Prentice Hall
+6. Labor Relations Law (7th Edition) by Fred Witney, Benjamin J. Taylor, Paperback: 518 pages, Publisher: Prentice Hall

 Provides vital background information and the latest major NLRB and court decisions.
 This clearly written book focuses on contemporary labor relations law.
 It offers a thorough examination of how the law of labor relations operates within the socio-economic environment; the impact of the law and its constant changes on collective bargaining; and the rights and obligations of labor unions, employers, employees and the public.
 For human resource directors, management and labor attorneys.